The Key Elements of the WordPress Security Hardening Process

 We feel that the core settings of WordPress are still too loosely connected to security with the initial set-up.
 However, newer versions have improved regarding password strength which is a major step forward.
 Unfortunately, too often we still read statements like this online:

 “I never thought anybody would hack my website!
 I thought it was just too small and unimportant.
 I also thought that my hosting provider would do all this security stuff for me!”

-The process connected to making a WordPress website more secure is called “Hardening” in the security community.
-We are going to give you give you the plan of action we go through when dealing with WordPress security.
+The process of making a WordPress website more secure is called “Hardening” in the security community.
+We are going to give you the plan of action we go through when dealing with WordPress security.

 One point we would really like to make is that there is no single mythology or plugin that will magically make your website totally secure.
 And, just like physical security, there is a delicate balance between high security and a reduction in ease of use which every website owner has to consider when it comes to security.

 So, let’s look at what you should do to optimize your WordPress hardening and what the major choices are so that you can make your website as secure as possible.